Acceleration and Deceleration Brain Injury

 • Epidural hematoma: This usually results from a temporal bone fracture and middle meningeal artery rupture.
 With an epidural hematoma, blood clots pool between the dura and the bone.
 Since the bleeding source is arterial, epidural hematomas could develop rapidly and place undue pressure on brain tissue.

-• Subdural hematoma: This kind of hematoma often results from the subdural space’s bridging veins getting ruptured.
+• Subdural hematoma: This kind of hematoma often results from ruptured bridging veins in the subdural space.
 Left untreated, it could grow quickly and serve as a mass lesion.
 Subdural hematomas can lead to high mortality and morbidity rates.

-• Subarachnoid hematoma: This results from blood vessel damage in the posterior cranial fossa.
+• Subarachnoid hematoma: Results from blood vessel damage in the posterior cranial fossa.

 There’s also the possibility of intracerebral hematomas with TBIs.
 Any kind of bleeding within or surrounding the brain is dangerous and potentially fatal.